ibm-cloud-docs/EventStreams/eventstreams115.md

 {: #cloud_object_storage_bridge }

-** The Cloud Object Storage bridge is available as part of the Classic plan only.**
+** The Cloud Object Storage bridge is available as part of the Classic plan only.
+The Classic plan is deprecated from January 16th 2020. **
 <br/>

 The {{site.data.keyword.IBM}} Cloud Object Storage bridge provides a way of reading data from an {{site.data.keyword.messagehub}} Kafka topic